-Because she is slower, less active and an observer, she has her own kind of power that’s at odds with the high-octane speed of our modern world.
+Yet because the crone is old, slow, and less dynamic than the other female archetypes, she has her own kind of power that’s mysterious, and perplexing to our one-dimensional world.
+She appears to be at odds with the high-octane speed of our modern societies.

 And because she no longer needs to “produce” or “achieve” in the world, she is free.
 She has nothing to lose.
 And most likely, it’s this freedom that others fear.

-You can help to coax your own inner crone out by:
+How to embody your own inner crone archetype

 Want to track your cycle?

 Being a cycle, this constant, rolling rhythm doesn’t officially ‘begin’ anywhere.